Party of Bread Eaters: History

 Vilkaitis announced his intention to run in the 1993 presidential election on 12 January 1993, the last day before the registration deadline.
-He claimed that he was a member of the "upcoming Lithuanian branch of the World Eater Movement" since birth, and that it is an unregistered, but an active organization which "seeks recognition by the United Nations".
+He claimed that he was a member of the "upcoming Lithuanian branch of the World Eater Movement" since birth, and that it is an unregistered, but active organization which "seeks recognition by the United Nations".

 The campaign and the party were endorsed and supported by the satirical newspaper Pirmadienis.
 His campaign team included satirical writer and poet Juozas Erlickas, chief editor of Pirmadienis Linas Virginijus Medelis and actor Vladimiras Jefremovas.
-The "Rumors" section of Pirmadienis claimed that Vilkaitis was endorsed by Ronald Reagan, Madonna and coal miners in Donetsk, and that 50 women in Vilnius chose to name their newborns "Remigijus Vilkaitis".
+The "Rumors" section of Pirmadienis claimed that Vilkaitis was endorsed by Ronald Reagan, Madonna and coal miners in Donetsk, and that 50 women in Vilnius had chosen to name their newborns "Remigijus Vilkaitis".

 On 20 January 1993, Vilkaitis withdrew from the election.
-The party ceased existing.
+The party ceased to exist.
 It has since been mocked as an example of frivolous parties which existed early in Lithuanian politics after the collapse of the Soviet Union.